nick42d/cosmic-applet-arch/README.md

  - Native COSMIC look and feel, supporting both light and dark mode.
  - pacman, AUR, and devel package upgrades shown.
  - Set up to support localisation - to support your language please submit your `.ftl` translations to the `./cosmic-applet-arch/i18n/` directory.
+ - Modular API `arch-updates-rs` - able to be used in other similar projects.

 ## Development setup